crispinprojects/talkcalendar/README.md

 At the heart of the Talk Calendar speech engine is a custom decision tree based  **Grapheme-to-Phoneme (G2P)** engine written in C++ and Qt.
 The job of the G2P engine is to transcribe a word into a phoneme sequence.
 For example, it would transcribe the word "hello" into the phonemes  HH AH L OW.
 This is The [ARPAbet](https://en.wikipedia.org/wiki/ARPABET) phonetic transcription for the word "hello".
 ARPABET symbols are used by **The CMU Pronouncing Dictionary** and you can look up the pronunciation for a word or phrase in the [CMUdict here](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).

-I trained the decision tree using statistical inference which is a form of machine learning using the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict#about) which is a pronunciation corpus containing 134,000 words and their phoneme transcriptions.
-So the decision tree was trained on all on the 134,000 words and I ended up with what I believe is called a a trained CART (Classification and Regression Tree) model.
+I trained the decision tree using statistical inference which is a form of machine learning using the [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict#about) as the pronunciation corpus.
+This contains 134,000 words and their phoneme transcriptions.
+The decision tree was trained on all 134,000 words and I ended up with what I believe is called a a trained CART (Classification and Regression Tree) model.
 The idea is to predict the pronunciation of words based on statistical probability.
-By analyzing the whole CMUdict dataset, the decision tree model discovered patterns such as:
+By analysing the whole CMUdict dataset, the decision tree model discovered patterns such as:

 * Context-Sensitive Vowels: Automatically identifying "Magic E" patterns to switch between short and long vowel sounds.
 * Digraph Detection: Recognizing multi-letter clusters like th, sh, and ph as single phonetic units.